dchristl/macless-haystack/OSX-KVM/README.md

 - Browse to webserver folder, change the password if not 'alpine'
 ```
 cd webserver
-# Change the password in line 'pwd = 'alpine'' at the beginning of the file
+# Change the password in line 'pwd = ''' at the beginning of the apple_cryptography.py file
 nano FindMy_proxy.py
 ```